1. Find out what to do if you miss the 6-month deadline

 The reasons listed above are just examples of when the WSIB might extend the deadline.

-The WSIB can consider other reasons as well.
-But, you need to give them a good reason why you didn't file your claim on time.
+The WSIB can consider other reasons.
+But, you need to give them a good reason why you did not file your claim on time.